Preface

 You may assume that overflow will not occur as a result of computing .

 For full points, you must structure your solution to use functions.
-See the next section for a suggested list of functions.
+See the next section for the required list of functions.
 Functions must be proper functions with arguments passed in the argument registers, results returned in the return registers, caller-saved registers that are used must be saved before use and restored before returning.

 Plan for developing the program